CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 ## System Requirements

 For a robust simulation environment and CI/CD with GitLab, Cumulus Networks recommends a dedicated, always-on, enterprise class server.

+{{%notice note%}}

 Using the NetQ server in individual development environments is not required and is typically only needed for CI testing, where GitLab Runner is installed and registered to your CI/CD enabled project.

+{{%/notice%}}

 ### Hardware Requirements